The Fury of Our Maker's Hand

 The Fury of Our Maker's Hand is the second studio album by American heavy metal band DevilDriver, released on June 28, 2005.
 It's the first DevilDriver album to feature guitarist Mike Spreitzer.
 The album entered the Billboard charts at number 117, with sales of 10,402.
 A special edition of the album was released on October 31, 2006.
 It contained six bonus tracks and an additional DVD with the band's four music videos.

 A music video was produced for the song "Hold Back the Day", which found airplay on MTV2's Headbangers Ball.
 It featured stylistic elements, primarily background visuals such as a female mannequin head, highly reminiscent of Black Sabbath's video for "Paranoid".

-The song "Driving Down the Darkness" was featured in the fifteenth episode of the sixth season of Scrubs.
+The song "Driving Down the Darkness" was featured in the tenth episode of the sixth season of Scrubs.